tonytins/cu/src/characters/neutral.md

 ## Aidan Cheddar

 Aidan Cheddar is a male fancy mouse that lives underground in a mice city next to the Furtropolis subway network.
 He helps maintain the subway lines within the area he lives in.

-## Savelli Cornell

-Savelli is a male dalmatian that is interested in martial arts, hacking and VR gaming.
-He likes to exploit loopholes established within system in order to achieve his goals.
-His goals range from pure selfishness to just making life better for himself.
-Savelli has a "Honor Among Thieves" mentality but he himself will not promise anything unless he knows he can truly keep them.
-Despite his questionable actions, he is genuinely a kind-hearted person.
-Savelli isn't necessarily a bad person but he isn't always good one ether.